xeon-protocol/xeon-dapp/README.md

 #### Local Development

-If you prefer to run the application locally without Docker, follow these steps:
+If you prefer to run the application locally without Docker, follow these steps.

-1. Install the dependencies:
+First, install the dependencies:

 ```sh
 npm install
 ```

-2. Start the development server:
+Second, start the development server:

 ```sh
 npm run dev